Ezzard Charles: Death

 In 1968, Charles was diagnosed with amyotrophic lateral sclerosis, also known as Lou Gehrig's disease.
 The disease affected Charles' legs and eventually left him completely disabled.
-A fund raiser was held to assist Charles and many of his former opponents spoke on his behalf.
+A fundraiser was held to assist Charles and many of his former opponents spoke on his behalf.
 Rocky Marciano in particular called Charles the bravest man he ever fought.
 The former boxer spent his last days in a nursing home.
-A 1973 commercial showed Charles in his wheelchair disabled by ALS.
+A 1973 public service message from the Muscular Dystrophy Association showed Charles in his wheelchair disabled by ALS.
 Charles died on May 28, 1975, in Chicago.
 He was buried at Burr Oak Cemetery in Alsip, Illinois.